1.American Express Nectar Credit Card

 Final Words

-As you consider the best grocery credit cards this January 2026, remember that the right choice will depend on your spending habits and rewards preferences.
-Take time to compare your options and make an informed decision that aligns with your financial goals.
+As you explore the best grocery credit cards this February 2026, remember that choosing the right card can significantly enhance your savings and rewards.
+Take time to compare your options and make informed decisions that align with your spending habits and financial goals.

 Frequently Asked Questions

-The John Lewis Partnership Credit Card allows you to earn double points for the first 60 days.
-After that, you earn 5 points per £4 spent at John Lewis and Waitrose, and 1 point per £10 spent elsewhere, offering excellent rewards for loyal customers.
+With the John Lewis Partnership Credit Card, you can earn double points for the first 60 days on eligible spend at John Lewis and Waitrose.
+After that, you earn 5 points per £4 spent at John Lewis and Waitrose, and 1 point per £10 spent elsewhere.